Audio quality is everything when it comes to creating video content, whether it’s for Youtube, Facebook, TikTok, or whatever platform you're using.

 The two most common types are omnidirectional and cardioid.
 The first sounds more natural but will pick up more background noise, whereas the second can block out off-axis noise and is perfect for isolating individual voices.

 If high-quality audio is your number one priority, try a USB microphone.
-This versatile mic is the easiest and most affordable way to make excellent recordings on your tablet or computer.
+This versatile mic is the easiest and most affordable way to make excellent recordings on your laptop or computer.

 The mic contains all the necessary wiring, has no need for additional equipment and it's extremely easy to set up.
 Plus, it is cross platform so you should be able to use it on most of your computer devices.